cord-burmeister/mrvn2_setup/bash/ReadMe.md

 # Marvin Setup scripts

-This repository contains some scripts and configuration files to setup the environment to develop the marvin roboter project.
+This repository contains some scripts and configuration files to setup the environment to develop the marvin robot project.